Self Guided Hikes

 Itinerary

-Today you will hike into Valley Frances.
-This hike is more challenging than either of the first two days.
-Luckily, you can leave your pack at Domos Frances.
-It take about 2.5 hours to reach the first lookout, high above Lago Nordenskjold.
+Today you will hike along Lago Skottsberg and then up into Valley Frances.
+It take about 2.5 hours to reach Campamento Italiano and another 1.5 hours to reach the first lookout, high above Lago Nordenskjold.
 On your left hand side you will see Glacier Frances, where frequent small avalanches take place.
 The noise booms throughout the valley, although the ice that breaks away seems much smaller than it should considering the noise.
-After ducking in and out of the forest, with sporadic views of Rio Frances below, you will eventually reach Campemento Britanico.
+After ducking in and out of the forest, with sporadic views of Rio Frances below, you will eventually reach Campamento Britanico.
 In another 25 minutes, you will reach the lookout point, which is a highlight of the trek.
-Return via the same track.
-(Breakfast, Lunch, Dinner)
+Return via the same track and then take a 30 minute trek to Dome Frances along Lago Nordenskjold.

-After yesterday’s difficult hike, today starts off much easier.
-After leaving Los Cuernos, the mighty Los Cuernos opens up to your left.
-Halfway through you will have the opportunity to take a shortcut that goes directly to Refugio Chileno, which knocks off 2 to 3 hours from your journey, or your can continue on to Hotel Los Torres for one of the better lunches available along the trek.
+After leaving the refugio, you'll encounter an undulating, with some steep sections, all they way to Refugio Los Cuernos.
+Once there, the path becomes easier to handle.
+Shortly after the refugio, the mighty Los Cuernos will open up to your left hand side.
+Halfway through the hike, you will have the opportunity to take a shortcut that goes directly to Refugio Chileno, or your can continue on to Hotel Los Torres for one of the better lunches available along the trek.
 From Hotel Los Torres, its a 2 hour uphill slog skirting Rio Ascencio to reach Refugio Chileno.
-Rest up because tomorrow you will many hours before day light to catch the sunrise at the towers.
-(Breakfast, Dinner - recommendation to have lunch at Hotel Los Torres)

-Refugio Chileno - Mirador Base Las Torres - Hotel Las Torres (5 to 6 hours - 8.5 miles)
+Refugio Chileno - Mirador Base Las Torres - Hotel Las Torres (5 hrs - 13 km / 8.1 mi)

 A highlight of the trip, you will need to wake up at least 2.5 hours before sunrise (ask for sunrise times when you inquire).
-It’s also the most difficult hike of the W Trek.
-You will need to do a bit of light scrambling up some rocky areas and if its been raining (which it does a lot), then things can get very slippery.
+It’s also the most difficult hike of the W-Trek.
+You will need to do a bit of light scrambling up some rocky areas, and if it’s been raining (which it does a lot), then things can get very slippery.
 Take your time, travel with a hiking partner and bring a flashlight.
 But it’s all worth it once you reach the towers.
 The morning hues of purple, pink and blue paint the three towers in a fantastic light.
-A tip: Bring a sleeping bag up to the top so you can stay warm - the weather is especially brutal up here.
-After seeing the towers, head back to Refugio Chileno for breakfast and then down to Hotel Las Torres, where your private transport will be waiting to take you on to your next destination (Breakfast - Recommendation to have lunch at Hotel Los Torres).
+A tip: Bring a sleeping bag up to the top so you can stay warm—the weather is especially brutal up here.
+After seeing the towers, head back to Refugio Chileno for breakfast and then down to Hotel Las Torres, where your private transport will be waiting to take you on to your next destination (Breakfast - Recommendation to have lunch at Hotel Las Torres).

 Pygmy miles